Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: Abstract

 \section{Abstract}

-We show that links of invertible polynomials coming from the Johnson and Koll\'ar list of K\"ahler-Einstein 3-folds that are rational homology 7-spheres remain rational homology 7-spheres under the so-called Berglund-Hübsch (BH) transpose rule coming from classical mirror symmetry constructions.
-Actually, the BH-transpose rule produces twins, that is, links with same degree, Milnor number and homology $H_3$, with the exception of iterated Thom-Sebastiani sums of singularities of chain and cycle type, where the torsion and the Milnor number may vary.
-This BH-transpose rule not only gives a framework to better understand the existence of Sasaki-Einstein twins but also gives a mechanism for producing new examples of Sasaki-Einstein twins in the rational homology 7-sphere setting.
-We also give reasonable conditions for a Sasaki-Einstein rational homology 7-sphere to remain Sasaki-Einstein under the BH-transpose rule.
+We show that links of invertible polynomials coming from the Johnson and Koll\'ar list of K\"ahler-Einstein 3-folds that are rational homology 7-spheres remain rational homology 7-spheres under the so-called Berglund-Hübsch transpose rule coming from classical mirror symmetry constructions.
+Actually, this rule produces twins, that is, links with same degree, Milnor number and homology $H_3$, with the exception of iterated Thom-Sebastiani sums of singularities of chain and cycle type, where the torsion and the Milnor number vary.
+The Berglund-Hübsch transpose rule not only gives a framework to better understand the existence of Sasaki-Einstein twins but also gives a mechanism for producing new examples of Sasaki-Einstein twins in the rational homology 7-sphere setting.
+We also give reasonable conditions for a Sasaki-Einstein rational homology 7-sphere to remain Sasaki-Einstein under the Berglund-Hübsch transpose rule.
 In particular, we found 75 new examples of Sasaki-Einstein rational homology 7-spheres arising as links of not well-formed hypersurface singularities.

 {\bf Keywords:} Links of weighted hypersurfaces; Orlik's conjecture; Rational homology 7-spheres; Berglund-Hübsch transpose; Sasaki-Einstein metrics.

 {\bf Mathematics Subject Classification} 53C25; 57R60.